Skip to content

 Terms used across TongueToQuill, its templates, and the Quillmark format.

 Advanced Mode.
 Raw-markdown editing surface, with syntax highlighting.
-The alternative to Visual Mode.
+The alternative to Rich Text Mode.
 The underlying document is identical in both modes.

 Classification banner.
 A color-coded marking at the top and bottom of every page, derived from the document's classification frontmatter field.
 Per the usaf_memo Quill's DoD/CAPCO-aligned colors: green for UNCLASSIFIED, black for CUI and CONFIDENTIAL, red for SECRET, orange for TOP SECRET.
 Blank classification produces no banner.

 Community template.
 A template published by a non-official user on this deployment.
-Appears in the gallery's community filter.
+Appears in the gallery's Popular section.

 CUI.
-Controlled Unclassified Information per DoDI 5200.48.
+Controlled Unclassified Information per DoDM 5200.48.
 A classification level supported by the USAF / USSF memo Quills.

 Ephemeral document.
-A document created via the MCP server that has no owner yet.
-Lives for a short claim window (typically 5 min); becomes a regular document when an authenticated user opens its magic link.
-See AI Integration.
+A document created over MCP that has no owner yet.
+Unclaimed it lives for a short window (typically 5 min); once a signed-in user completes account pairing it becomes theirs.

 Fork.
-Create an independent, editable copy of a public document.
+Create an independent, editable copy of a public document (the in-app action is labeled Save Copy).
 The original is untouched.
-Anyone reading a public document can fork it.
+Anyone reading a public document can do it.

 Indorsement.
 A chained response or routing block appended to a memorandum.
 Each indorsement is its own card with $kind: indorsement.
 See Indorsements.